Sue Miller of Mad Cow Interiors

 I'm so happy to showcase Sue Miller @madcowinteriors on the blog today.
 This is her holiday rental, rather than her actual home which you can see featured in many magazines and in Abigail Ahern's Colour book, but we want to showcase something different and so here it is in all its glory!
 Sue knows how to pull together a riot of colour and pattern to bring alive an interior in a fabulously quirky manner.

-I’d just finished binge watching ‘Mr Selfridge’ and was pondering over the glamour of the Victorian chaise longues mixed with Art Deco copper tiled walls when I happened to get a visit from Philip Jeffries wall coverings and swooped on their ‘Ornamental’ range of embossed wall covering and filed the copper tile idea for another time.
-The Stilnovo style statement chandelier was especially shipped in from America as at the time, no one supplied that here but now RSG have them on their website for a ton cheaper (deep sigh)…Here John Hitch seating have supplied the armchairs and Chaise Longue in Lelievere and Osborne and Little fabrics.
+I’d just finished binge watching ‘Mr Selfridge’ and was pondering over the glamour of the Victorian chaise longue mixed with Art Deco copper tiled walls when I happened to get a visit from Philip Jeffries wall coverings and swooped on their ‘Ornamental’ range of embossed wall covering and filed the copper tile idea for another time.
+The Stilnovo style statement chandelier was especially shipped in from America as at the time, no one supplied that here but now RSG have them on their website for a ton cheaper (deep sigh) …Here John Hitch seating have supplied the armchairs and Chaise Longue in Lelievere and Osborne and Little fabrics.

-Firstly I’ve just turned 50 (with my twin bro) and I’m proud!
-I’m married to a really lovely man and have 3 kids - one grown up 24 year old stepson Jack, 14 yo Max who used to perform in Priscilla Queen of the Desert in the West End and 12 yo Yaeli who is the voice of Plate Girl in CBeebies cartoon.‘Sarah and Duck’.
+Firstly, I’ve just turned 50 (with my twin bro) and I’m proud!
+I’m married to a really lovely man and have 3 kids - one grown up 24-year-old stepson Jack, 14 yo Max who used to perform in Priscilla Queen of the Desert in the West End and 12 yo Yaeli who is the voice of Plate Girl in CBeebies cartoon.
+‘Sarah and Duck’.
 I clearly believe in sending my kids out to work!
 I have a twin brother and a sister and I was born and raised in London.

 My career trajectory was anything but smooth or linear.
 There’s actually been a number of them and I hold my eclectic nature entirely responsible for that!
 I went from studying History and American Studies at University in Preston and Ohio, to New York to live and fell in love with the energy and colours of the place.
 When I returned to the UK with my degree, I became a singer/songwriter and this was the second longest career next to interior design that I was equally passionate about.
 I had my own business in fine dining recruitment and I went to law school when I was pregnant with Max and had to defer after I had him, as my mum was dying from cancer and I was pregnant with Yaeli…

 Since I had moved through every pregnancy and had renovated many of my own homes, I started helping other people with theirs and this became progressively more bold and creative.
 I never studied it, I had very strong visions in my head and they rarely fitted the disciplined approach required by some of the Design courses out there.
-We were serial movers and renovators but it was only once I found our own house after a long spell of seeing thousand of clean line, minimalist neutral toned houses between 2008-2011 that I broke free of that and pursued my own vision.
+We were serial movers and renovators but it was only once I found our own house after a long spell of seeing thousands of clean lines, minimalist neutral toned houses between 2008-2011 that I broke free of that and pursued my own vision.

 Since then I’ve been fortunate enough to have Living Etc, Cote Ouest, the Evening standard and the Queen of Cool, Abigail Ahern herself feature me in her publication.